filegator/filegator/docs/install.md

 - Visit web page, if something goes wrong check ```/private/logs/app.log```
 - Login with default credentials ```admin/admin123```
 - Change default admin's password

+## Upgrade

+Since version 7 is completely rewriten from scratch, there is no clear upgrade path from the older versions.

+If you have an older version of FileGator please backup everything and install the script again.